alnxi/unix/python/utils/README.md

-# UnifiedTransformer Utilities
+# Utility Modules

-This directory contains comprehensive utility modules for the UnifiedTransformer project, designed to support the development of an advanced multimodal AI system optimized for Apple Silicon.
+This directory contains comprehensive utility modules designed to support the development of advanced multimodal AI systems optimized for Apple Silicon.

 ## Overview